kparlar/stockwatcher/README.md

 For Service query please take a look to Postman Section

+ For Front-end  under \stockwatcher\web\web-stockwatcher-vue   folder from command line run first **npm install** to install all the node packages (if node-sass gives error on finding binding cause of your local configuration, try to do what is written in the error message, if could not success, than rerun npm install so this will skip node-sass build) and then
- For Front-end  under \stockwatcher\web\web-stockwatcher-vue   folder from command line run **npm run dev** this will run webpack first build the VUE project and if there is no error gives the path of the application like given below.  ( you can display the web ui from http://localhost:8080)
+**npm run dev** this will run webpack first build the VUE project and if there is no error gives the path of the application like given below.  ( you can display the web ui from http://localhost:8080)

 ![Start Front-End](img/start-front-end.PNG?raw=true "Start Front End")